 Bank of Montreal’s large North American platform and growing presence in international markets gives it an edge over the competition.
 The bank is focusing on growing its presence in the U.S. and is already a recognized leader in the U.S. commercial banking segment.
 Total revenues in 2019 increased by 6% YoY.
 Bank of Montreal is anticipating some revenue headwinds in 2020.

 Bank of Montreal is a Canadian Dividend Aristocrat and boasts of the longest dividend paying history in Canada with 191 years of successive dividend payouts.
 The bank sports a very attractive dividend yield of more than 4% and has grown its dividend payout by 5% CAGR over the last five years.
 The latest dividend hike was 6% and the bank has a reasonable payout ratio of 48% currently.
 Its capital position remains strong with a CET1 ratio of 11.4%, supporting strong organic growth.
 The bank’s earnings have clocked a growth rate of 8% CAGR in the last decade.

 Bank of Montreal targets to achieve 7%-10% earnings growth over the medium term which should easily translate into a low single-digit dividend growth rate in the future.
 Its diversified businesses should continue to deliver resilient and robust earnings.
 Strong investment in digital initiatives to drive client growth, solid customer focus, and a large footprint should also support strong results.

 The Canadian personal and commercial banking segment is highly competitive.
-Bank of Montreal competes with other leading Canadian banks like TD Bank, Royal Bank, Bank of Nova Scotia, CIBC and National Bank.
+Bank of Montreal competes with other leading Canadian banks like TD Bank, Royal Bank, Scotia Bank, CIBC and National Bank.
 National Bank ranks amongst the six largest commercial banks in Canada, while CIBC caters to 11 million individual, small business, commercial, corporate and institutional clients in Canada, the U.S. and around the world.
 Scotiabank is a leading international financial services provider with a rich history of 185 years and Bank of Montreal is the eighth largest bank in North America by assets.